alligator609/Oop-Rehearse/README.md

 Abstract modifier states that a class or a member misses implementation.
 We use abstract members when it doesn’t make sense to implement them in a base class.
 For example, the concept of drawing a shape is too abstract.
 We don’t know how to draw a shape.
 This needs to be implemented in the derived classes.

+# Sealed Classes and Members

+* If applied to a class, prevents derivation from that class.
+* If applied to a method, prevents overriding of that method in a derived class.